bioinfomaticsCSU/BOSS/README.md

 contigs.fa is the file includes contigs produced by one assembler.

+bamfile is the prefix of two mapping files.
+Before scaffolding, users should using one mapping tool(bowtie2, bwa or bowtie) to map left read file and right read file to contigs respectively, and this will produce two bam files which should be named "bamfile_1" and "bamfile_2".

 read_length is the length of read.

 insert_size is the insert size of read library.